profile pic (2)

 Nobody enjoys it.
 Not the person knocking, and certainly not the person answering the door.

-I hated that period, but it taught me an important lesson about how not to approach marketing, lead generation, and sales.
-Since completing my initial training and probation all those years ago, I have never cold called again, and I never will.
-There is simply no need for it.
+Since completing my initial training all those years ago, I have never cold called again, and I never will.

 What is a Remote Cloud Team?